 How to learn job skills at work

-Learning skills on the job shows initiative and commitment to your work that could result in increased career opportunities.
-Although most jobs will offer opportunities to learn new skills, it may be challenging to decide how to get started.
-The specific actions you need to take will vary depending on your workplace but there are a few techniques that apply to many different environments.
+Learning skills on the job shows initiative and commitment to your work which could increase career opportunities.
+Although most jobs offer opportunities to learn new skills, deciding how to get started may be challenging.
+The specific actions you need to take will vary depending on your workplace, but a few techniques apply to many different environments.
 Use these methods to start learning new skills on the job:

 1. Look for opportunities

-One of the most important steps to gaining skills on the job is to seek out opportunities for growth.
-When looking for a new job, consider selecting a workplace that puts an emphasis on training within the workplace.
-Many organizations offer professional development courses or other free training to people who are interested in growing their skills.
+One of the most important steps to gaining job skills is to seek growth opportunities.
+When looking for a new job, consider selecting a workplace that emphasizes training within the workplace.
+Many organizations offer professional development courses or other free training to people interested in growing their skills.
 You can find opportunities to learn skills on the job by asking your manager or connecting with your employer's human resources department.

 2. Assess your skills

 Before you can focus on learning a new skill, it is helpful to understand your experience level in various skills.
 Indeed assessments are one great option for measuring your knowledge and abilities in specific areas.
-If you are motivated to pursue a particular career path that requires technical skills, you can take assessments that are specific to your industry.
+If you are motivated to pursue a particular career path requiring technical skills, you can take assessments specific to your industry.
 Understanding your strengths and areas for improvement will help you know which skills to focus on developing in the workplace.

-Once you select a skill to focus on, try to practice it every day.
-The more you practice a skill in your daily activities at work, the faster you will develop expertise.
+Once you select a skill to focus on, try practicing it daily.
+The more you practice a skill in your daily activities at work, the faster you develop expertise.
 If possible, begin practicing your skills in low-stakes situations that will not influence the overall quality of your work.

 4. Learn from others